-Make sure each website page has unique META elements (each of the three) and position your major keyword as close to the front of your wordings as you complete these elements.
+Make sure each website page has unique META elements (each of the three) and position your major keyword as close to the front of your wordings as you complete these details.

 SEO TIP: META Title and Description have character limitations you should be mindful of, they are 60 and 160 respectively (conservatively).
-META Keywords are not a ranking element, so use them sparingly – no more than 10 words/phrases – and don’t sell-the-shop by listing your most important keywords for your competition to discover.
-Do however be certain to list your state, town, and zip code along with the terms “auto parts”, “Mopar parts”, and “auto body parts”.
+META Keywords are not a ranking element, so use them sparingly – no more than ten words/phrases – and don’t sell-the-shop by listing your most important keywords for your competition to discover.
+Do however be certain to list your state, town, and zip code along with the terms “auto parts,” “Mopar parts,” and “auto body parts.”

-Two of the most common SEO errors for small businesses I see are META that is not optimized and/or that is not unique for each page.
+Two of the most common SEO errors for small businesses I see are META that is not optimized and/or that is not unique to each page.

-A relatively new tool for local marketing (circa June 2011) has to do with using a simple html code called SCHEMA – also referred to as structured data or microformat – to better identify and classify some of the most important information on your website to search engines, such as your location and contact info.
+A relatively new tool for local marketing (circa June 2011) has to do with using a simple HTML code called SCHEMA – also referred to as structured data or microformat – to better identify and classify some of the most relevant information on your website to search engines, such as your location and contact info.

 This code is universally accepted by Google, Bing, and Yahoo making it a must-have for every local business.

 Speaking of search engines, keep in mind that Google isn’t the only option worth courting.
 As I write this, Yahoo has just taken the #1 Search Engine spot from Google and Bing has picked up a ton of search traffic since the Amazon Kindle Fire, and many smartphones now come default with Bing as the native search engine.
 Facebook has also integrated a search feature called Search Graph this year, and with one-in-seven people on the planet having a Facebook account that makes them (technically) the largest search engine in the world.

 BONUS: Replace the SCHEMA code in RED (below) with YOUR INFORMATION and insert on your website page.